Kitsune-Wunker/Bioinformatics/README.md

-Personal Bioinformatics project, from a long time ago
+Personal Bioinformatics project for solving problems at https://rosalind.info , from a while ago (Summer 2024)